sitebay/docs/archetypes/content.md

 ## Before You Begin

 1. If you have not already done so, create a Site Bay account and WordPress Site.
-See our [Getting Started on the Site Bay Platform](/docs/products/platform/get-started/) and [Create a WordPress Site](/docs/products/compute/wordpress-sites/guides/create/) guides.
+See our [Getting Started on the Site Bay Platform](/docs/products/platform/get-started/) and Create a WordPress Site.

 1. Follow our [Setting Up and Securing a WordPress Site](/docs/products/compute/wordpress-sites/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

-{{< note >}}
-The steps in this guide require root privileges.
-Be sure to run the steps below as `root` or with the `sudo` prefix.
-For more information on privileges, see our [Linux Users and Groups](/docs/guides/linux-users-and-groups/) guide.
-{{< /note >}}